notAkki/Select-DMOJ-Solutions/README.md

-# Select-DMOJ-Solutions
+# Select DMOJ Solutions
-Some DMOJ solutions mostly in Java and C++
+### Select DMOJ solutions mostly in Java and C++
+- Most of these solutions are for 5 and 7 point problems
+  -  There are also a lot of CCC problems for both Junior and Senior
+- All problems will get full points
+  - These aren't necessarily the most optimal solutions, these are just what I came up with.
+- This will be updated as I solve more problems
+- Organized alphabetically